 Visit the CHS Driver’s Education page.

-Information about 2020 Collinsville High School Summer School will be posted in early 2020.
+Information about 2024 Collinsville High School Summer School is coming soon.